An Autumn Compost is a Strong Start to a Spring Bed

 path clearings mulch

-Gather organic matter and as you go, roughly chop into the barrow or bucket.
-Collect up
+Gather organic matter and as you go, roughly chop into the barrow or bucket:

 • finished crops and flowers – beans, tomatoes, zucchini, squash vines, dahlias, anenomes, zinnias et all.